Is Propel water healthy or just clever marketing?

 How do you know if propel water is helping or hurting your specific physiology?
 Watch for these signals:

-- Headaches: While rare, some individuals trigger migraines or tension headaches from artificial sweeteners or preservatives like potassium sorbate.
+- Headaches: While uncommon, some individuals report migraines or tension headaches with certain sweeteners or preservatives like potassium sorbate.

-- Sugar Cravings: An increase in cravings for sweets later in the day can be a sign that the “sweetness without calories” signal is disrupting your appetite regulation.
+- Sugar Cravings: An increase in cravings for sweets later in the day can be a sign that intense sweetness is affecting your appetite regulation (even if the mechanism is not fully settled).

 - Tooth Sensitivity: New sensitivity to hot or cold foods may indicate enamel erosion from the citric acid content.

-- Thirst Not Quenched: If you feel thirsty even after drinking a bottle, the sodium content may be too low for your current level of dehydration.
+- Thirst Not Quenched: If you feel thirsty even after drinking a bottle, the sodium content may be too low for your current level of dehydration and sweat loss.

 What to do about it